 Germany – Germans are well known for three things with sauna; a strong smell of aromatherapy, obedience to sand clocks for how long to stay in and a sauna master who is the only one allowed to throw water on the stones.

 Many countries can be very strict about no clothes in saunas.
 Finns will be polite while eyeing the offender, Swedes will quietly say something while Germans and others will simply forbid entry or point and yell ‘Aus!’.

 Outside of the U.S. the word sauna is used only in reference to… sauna – a room heated to high temperatures by a large mass of stones.
 It is not used for Infrared Cabins or Turkish Baths or snake oil tents/blankets.

 Turkish Bath / Steam Room – Lower temperature (40°c ± 5°c / 105°f ± 9°f ) and very high humidity of 90-100%.
 Rather than the wood walls of a Sauna or Banya the walls of a Turkish Bath are typically tile or stone and the rooms are likely to be larger.
 Turkish Baths are less tranquil and intimate than Sauna.
-Turkish Baths have a number of health benefits, some overlapping with Sauna.
-There is higher risk of bacterial transmission in a Turkish Bath so hygiene of bathers and the facility is even more important.
+Turkish Baths do have a number of health benefits, some overlapping with Sauna and Banya.
+There is higher risk of bacterial transmission in a Turkish Bath so hygiene of bathers and the facility is critical.

 Hammam – Similar to Turkish Bath but a more formal proscribed ritual done in a larger multi-room facility.